webeet-io/_onboarding/src/content/docs/onboarding/swe/first-steps/courses-overview.md

 We highly encourage you to use these materials as you progress through the project plan.
 They are designed to support your learning every step of the way.

-Please don't hesitate to reach out to your mentor if you have any questions.
+Please don't hesitate to reach out to your Lead if you have any questions.

 Happy coding!